 Encourage them to shoot product reviews and testimonials.
 As a bonus, you can incentivise it by rewarding them with perks… but many will contribute just because they want to be part of the conversation.
 They want to see their feedback valued and shared.

 And for many (especially the younger generations), they’re probably going to be psyched just to see themselves featured.
 Social media is kind of like the jumbotron of the internet: as long as it’s from the right angle, everyone wants to be on it.

 Take for example the students at The International Travel College of New Zealand.
-We’ve created over 48 different videos from user generated footage their students upload to us, on their customized ITC by EditMate App.
-Their students are already of the generation that’s shooting and sharing video so they love seeing their footage featured in ITC’s marketing videos.
+We’ve created over 48 different videos from user-generated footage their students upload to us, on their customized ITC by EditMate App.
+Their students are already of the generation that’s shooting and sharing videos so they love seeing their footage featured in ITC’s marketing videos.

 Here are two of their recent videos:

 Sharing user generated videos attracts new customers by providing social proof

 1 minute of video is worth 1.8 million words whether it’s shot on a RED ONE or an iPhone 6.
 And that video will be even more engaging if it’s footage captured by your own community.

 “Authentic” has become one of those annoying buzzwords that are constantly thrown around (like “disruptive” and “innovative”) but it hasn’t lost its meaning.

 Authenticity has an effect.